-So, I have avoided writing an ‘about me’ page on my website for about ten years, mainly because I didn’t know what to say and how to write something super positive and bubbly and excessively bright.
+I avoided writing an ‘about me’ page on my website for many years, mainly because I didn’t know what to say and how to write something super positive and bubbly and excessively bright.
 Tonight, after a nice bottle of red and a good long chat with my long-suffering husband, we concluded that the real reason is that I am too honest!
 Brutally honest, in fact.
 To me it feels dishonest to try and portray the perfect photographer, mum, wife and all round super human here, which I always felt the ‘about me’ section is supposed to be.
 I have tried, but I always feel like a big fat liar.
 So tonight, I decided to write the real ‘about me’ and see what happens.
 Brace yourself, this is a long one!

 I grew up in a happy family in Northern England, well-educated, reasonably well-off, with lots of friends and relatively few worries.
-I went to university to study electronic engineering (I know, right?!).
+I studied electronic engineering (I know, right?!) at university.
 I quickly discovered this was not where my interest or talents lay.
-I met my awesome husband, Andrew, and realised that the course he was studying was far more interesting (and it had far fewer hours spent in lectures), so I swapped to Maths and Computer Science and it was one of my best decisions – graduating with 2-1.
+I met my awesome husband, Andrew, and realised that the course he was studying was far more interesting (and it had far fewer hours spent in lectures), so I swapped to Maths and Computer Science - one of my best decisions – graduating with 2-1 (oh, and marrying Andrew!).

 My early career was as a project manager for a well-known communications company.
-It was not the happiest of careers – eleven years spent as a young woman working in an ‘old boys club’ environment was not the easiest of times.
-However, there were some amazing times too: during the last three years, I worked with an international team, jet-setting around Europe and beyond.
-It was fun, people respected me, and my self-confidence started to return.
-Shortly thereafter, I left to go on maternity leave and I never went back.
+Eleven years spent as a young woman working in an ‘old boys club’ environment was interesting to say the least!
+I met some amazing people and saw some awesome sights working on multi-million pound projects with an international team, jet-setting around Europe and beyond.
+Then the time to settle arrived; I left to go on maternity leave and I never went back.

 With that came the fear of returning to work and missing out on these precious times.
 I got super lucky – my firm offered redundancy and the timing was perfect.
 I made the decision to take the money and set up my own photography business, allowing me to work around my daughter and hubby’s work.
 What a dream come true!